cidgoh/nf-ncov-voc/README.md

 ## Introduction

 **nf-ncov-voc** is a bioinformatics workflow developed to process viral genomes and integrate the contextual data.
-The workflow was intially designed for processing SARS-CoV-2 for COVID-19 pandemic response and has been later adapted for more priority viruses e.g., Mpox and Influenza.
+The workflow was intially designed for processing SARS-CoV-2 for COVID-19 pandemic response and has been later adapted for Mpox.
+Two different versions for RSV and Influenza are in actvie development.
 The workflow is developed in a modular structure with several modules and sub-workflows leveraged from [nf-core](https://nf-co.re).
 These modules and sub-workflows are assembled in a plug-n-play manner based on the data and viral charatceristics.
 Each virus supported by the workflow has its own workflow file that directs the assembly of sub-workflows and modules.

 The workflow is built using [Nextflow](https://www.nextflow.io)- [DSL2](https://www.nextflow.io/docs/latest/dsl2.html), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It can use `conda`/`Docker`/`Singularity` containers making installation trivial and results highly reproducible.